RHInception/re-docs/worker-steps/func.rst

 all balancer pools so that you can send alerts if members of the pool drop out of rotation unexpectedly.

-However, while performing routine maintenance is it expected for hosts to be taken out of the rotation.
+However, while performing routine maintenance, is it expected for hosts to be taken out of the rotation.
 That's what ``service_host`` is for.
-Instead of setting downtime for a specific host, we might schedulw downtime for a service representing a balancer pool on our **service host**.
+Instead of setting downtime for a specific host, we might schedule downtime for a service representing a balancer pool on our **service host**.